pierrot-lc/deq-examples/README.md

 - Compiled code can remove unusued lines of code
 - Captured arguments from variables used outside of a locally defined function makes the backward pass crash when the function is used within a fori loop.
+  It turns out to be true only when using `jax.lax.custom_root`.
+If the implicit diff is implemented with `jax.custom_vjp` we can do whatever we want during backward pass!